 - Best For: Cinematic movie titles, intros, and transitions, animating infographics and logos

 As a part of the Adobe Creative Cloud, the software plays well with Premiere Pro, Photoshop, and Illustrator.
-Amongst the latest features from March 2021 release (version 18.0), are Media Replacement in Motion Graphics templates and Essential Properties, Real-Time 3D Draft Preview, and 3D Ground Plane.
+Amongst the latest features from the latest releases, are Constrained shapes, Scene Edit Detection, Media Replacement in Motion Graphics templates and Essential Properties, Real-Time 3D Draft Preview, 3D Ground Plane, and more.

 And the third-best tool for beginners is the free open-source 3D creation suite for modeling, rigging, rendering, and animation, as well as a 2D pipeline.
 What makes Blender preferred by many creators is the fact that the software comes with a lot of features that many professional tools lack.
 For example, Blender supports the sculpting tool, while other software solutions only include it as a separately sold feature.

 - Best For: 3D modeling, movement, and game making